 The armor of God is indispensable and leaving off any piece of the armor would have been dangerous, but to go without the helmet would have been unthinkable.
 We can no more afford to be without the helmet of salvation today.

-How does this apply to an addict?
+How does this apply to someone struggling with substance abuse?
 God does not promise that we will never be tempted, but that when we are, He will provide a way of escape.
 However, there are things that we can do to avoid unnecessary temptation.
 Many times temptation can be completely avoided by following these simple tips.

 In Matthew 6, Jesus taught his disciples to ask God to lead them away from temptation (Matthew 6:13).
 A daily relationship with God in prayer is a first step to avoiding temptation.